GabeCordo/cluster-tools/README.md

 Pops provides fine-grained control over a deployment of horizontally distribute pipelines to control: how they are provisioned, how they should be taken offline, how they should be made redundant, and how they should be versioned.

-> Flock is a work in progress with hopes of adding more SRE functionality such as SLIs and SLAs
+> Flock is a personal project that is a work in progress.
-> to the engine.
-If you are interested, feel free to reach out.

 ### Local Flock Installation
 Before performing a local installation make sure the GOPATH bin folder has been added to your environment PATH variable.
 The